DIY Buffet Table Food Signs

-I found the canvas and mini easels at my local Walmart in the craft section.
+The mini canvas and mini easel craft would be fun to do for all of your holiday parties.
 This was a very simple and inexpensive project I completed in one afternoon.
-The weather has been very mild recently so I was able to spray paint these outside and have them dried in no time.
+I was able to spray paint these outside and have them dried in no time.

 After I tied the knot I snipped off the longer strings with scissors.
 Once I placed the canvas on the easel the yarn would be hidden.

 I spray painted my canvas with black spray paint but you can choose any color to coordinate with your table or party decor.
 The canvas is a 3 inch square.
 Cut the card stock paper to 2 1/2 inch square.